Model-free Sign Estimation for High-Throughput Screenings: Case studies

-To justify the superiority of {\LonekB}, the authors \citep{qiu2020bayesian} noted that {\LonekB} yielded more consistent answers across replicates than {\LonekA} did.
-The authors further argued that the measurement noise may have been incorrectly assessed for the {\LonekA} estimates.
-However, these authors did not have a rigorous way to connect their observation about estimator replicability to a notion of estimator error. \Cref{thm:lowertardis} provides the necessary link. \citet{qiu2020bayesian} also had no way to show that the differences in consistency were above a level to be expected from chance. \Cref{thm:tightchernoff} allows us to see that the differences were indeed statistically significant.
+\citet{qiu2020bayesian} claimed that the {\LonekB} method for processing fluorescence was more accurate.
+They based this claim on the observation that it yielded more consistent answers across replicates than {\LonekA} did.
+However, \citet{qiu2020bayesian} did not have a rigorous way to connect their observation about estimator replicability to a notion of accuracy. \Cref{thm:lowertardis} provides the necessary link.

-We began by computing the {\SDP} for both {\LonekA} and {\LonekB}, assuming faithful {\valdiscs}.
-The data contains three replicates; we used two replicates to generate our {\propdiscs} and the final replicate for the {\valdiscs}.
-See Appendix A for additional details on how these values were constructed.
-To compute the {\SDP}, we computed the proportion of disagreements between the {\propdiscs} and {\valdiscs}. \cref{fig:L1000viz} demonstrates the process of making this calculation on {\LonekB} data for a representative subset of the parameters of interest; the figure shows the {\propdiscs}, {\valdiscs}, and disagreements for these parameters.
-Visual inspection shows that the data is noisy; the different replicates disagree in many instances.